hpcraink/fsprj2/README.md

           Sets the maximum length of collected function names.
           Longer names get truncated.

+        * _MAX_MMSG_MESSAGES_:

+          If the monitored program sends or receives multiple messages via call of function sendmmsg or recvmmsg this option sets the maximum count of collected messages in a single function call.

         * _MAX_MSG_FILE_DESCRIPTORS_:

-          If the monitored program uses _Unix Domain Sockets_ to send _File Descriptors_ from one process to another process this option sets the maximum count of collected _File Descriptors_ in a single send or receive operation.
+          If the monitored program uses _Unix Domain Sockets_ to send _File Descriptors_ from one process to another process this option sets the maximum count of collected _File Descriptors_ in a single send or receive message.

         * _MAX_STACKTRACE_DEPTH_: